UoA-eResearch/vmhandbook/README.md

 ├── _doclinux       # A Jekyll collection for Linux VM FAQs ├── _docwindows     # A Jekyll collection for Windows VM FAQs ├── _docgeneric     # A Jekyll collection for generic FAQs
-├── _includes       # Overwritten parts of the template
+├── _includes       # Customised parts of the theme
 ├── _site           # Jekyll outputs
 ├── assets          # Static files like images, JS/CSS files.
+│   └── main.scss   # Customised CSS of the theme
 └── index.md        # Home page
 ```

+Jekyll uses the [Liquid](https://shopify.github.io/liquid/) template language to process markdown files.
+Therefore, the markdown files in Jekyll don't purely follow markdown syntax, but are mixtures of:
+- liquid templating language,
+- kramdown syntax
+- YAML front matter block
+- possible nested HTML

+Jekyll organises content with posts, pages and collections.
+This website mainly uses **collections** to organise articles.
+The decision is made based according to this article: [When to use a post, a page, or a collection](https://ben.balter.com/2015/02/20/jekyll-collections/#when-to-use-a-post-a-page-or-a-collection)

-### 2. Article structures
+### 2. Adding a new article

+To add a new article, create a new `*.md` file under `_doclinux`, `_docwindows` or `_docgeneric` collection. articles under these folders will be automatically listed on the home page.

-Jekyll requires every file that need to be converted begin with a [front matter](https://jekyllrb.com/docs/frontmatter/)
+Jekyll requires every file that need to be processed begin with a [front matter](https://jekyllrb.com/docs/frontmatter/)

 ```
 ---